|Nutrition Facts (per serving)|

-In a cocktail shaker filled with ice, pour the whiskey, apricot brandy, lemon juice, and simple syrup.
+In a cocktail shaker, pour the whiskey, apricot brandy, lemon juice, and simple syrup.
+Fill with ice.

 - Try various bourbons in this drink to see which style you enjoy most.
-It's fabulous with a really bold whiskey like Wild Turkey 101 or Knob Creek because the whiskey punches right through the sweet fruits.
-Then again, you may enjoy it with a super smooth brand like Maker's Mark or Woodford Reserve.
+It's fabulous with a really bold whiskey because the whiskey punches right through the sweet fruits.
+Then again, you may enjoy it with a super smooth brand.
 It's definitely worth exploring the options.

 - Depending on the apricot brandy you pour, you may need to back off the sugar a little.